AmandeepSinghDhalla/AmandeepSinghDhalla/README.md

 You are most welcome to explore my learning and professional journey and maybe add a little something to it 😋.
 I am delighted to meet new people and communicate with them as it helps me grow both as a professional and as a person.
 I am trying to perfect the skills required to become a good Deep Learning Engineer.

-### In my github profile, you will find different repositories where I have tried to showcase my learning over the period of time, where you can see my growth as well as the projects that I have worked on during my professional career.
+### In my Github profile, you will find different repositories where I have tried to showcase my learning over the period, where you can see my growth as well as the projects that I have worked on during my professional career.

-Apart from the professional career, I love to spend time with my family and friends.
+Apart from my professional career, I love to spend time with my family and friends.
 In my free time, I prefer to play sports like volleyball or football.
-I tend to some good story telling, so I watch Anime or read some Mangas.
+I tend to do some good storytelling, so I watch Anime or read some Mangas.
 So, I would also learn a bit of Animation along the way 😅.

 ### Some Random information about me:
 - 🔭 I’m currently working with Analytics Vidhya as a Data Science Intern